When I found out I could download my entire Facebook data file, the first thing I felt was fear.

 But according to Ars Technica writer and editor Sean Gallagher, that's not the experience shared by all Android Users.

 Even though he never installed Messenger on the Android devices he's used, Gallagher says that after installing Facebook on his Nexus tablet and Blackphone 2 in 2015, his own archive includes call data from between 2015 and 2016.
-That's after, he says, never receiving "an explicit message requesting access to phone call and SMS data."
+That's after, he says, never receiving "an explicit message requesting access to

 Where We Go From Here